-A rich, powerful, and sometimes meaty red wine that originated in the RhĂ´ne Valley of France.
-Syrah is the most planted grape in Australia, where they call it Shiraz.
+A rich, powerful, and sometimes meaty red wine originating in southeastern France and most closely associated with the Rhône Valley.
+Syrah is one of the most widely planted grapes in Australia, where it is known as Shiraz.

 Primary Flavors